leo-arch/keypress/README.md

 > Did you know, for example, that `printf "\xc3\x9f\n"` will print an `ß` (the german _Eszett_)?\
 > Try with `printf "\xf0\x9f\x98\x80\n"`.
 Nice!

+#### 1.b.
+Translation mode

-By using the `-t` option, **keypress** can also translate keyboard escape sequences into the corresponding symbolic/text representation.
+By using the `-t` option, **keypress** runs in translation mode: it translates a keyboard escape sequence passed as parameter into the corresponding symbolic/text representation.
 For example:

 ```sh
 keypress -t "\x1b[1;7D"